 Can I break the chain?

 Of course.
 But you need to consider whether you’re prepared to move out of your own home and live somewhere temporarily, then gamble that your Seller ( from whom you are buying ), will actually complete their sale to you.
+You also need to bear in mind the additional higher rate Stamp Duty which will be payable if you complete on a purchase before selling your main residence.

 Do I have to exchange on my sale and purchase simultaneously?